Adaptive Deep Learning for Breast Cancer Subtype Prediction Via Misprediction Risk Analysis: Introduction

-The main contributions of this paper are summarized as: \begin{enumerate} \item We propose a novel approach to misprediction risk analysis for multiclass breast cancer classification.
-Instead of building a separate risk model for each class, as in the binary case, our method constructs a unified risk model for all classes by leveraging diverse features extracted from multiple deep neural network (DNN) architectures.
+The main contributions of this work are as follows: \begin{enumerate} \item We present a novel misprediction risk analysis framework for multiclass classification.
+Unlike prior binary-class approaches that require a separate risk model per class, our method constructs a unified, class-agnostic risk model by leveraging heterogeneous feature representations extracted from multiple deep neural network (DNN) architectures.
+These features are further processed and used to generate interpretable multiclass decision tree rules, enabling effective risk feature generation for the multiclass scenario.

-\item We introduce an attention-based risk model along with a corresponding training strategy that refines class biases and calibrates scores for improved multiclass performance.
-Additionally, the model ranks instances using a voting-based strategy to enhance the accuracy of risk model training.
+\item We design an attention-enhanced risk model coupled with a tailored training strategy that mitigates class bias and calibrates risk scores for improved multiclass reliability.
+A voting-based learning to rank mechanism is further incorporated to enhance the effectiveness of risk model training.

-\item We propose a novel adaptive deep learning solution via risk analysis for multiclass breast cancer classification.
-This method dynamically fine-tunes the model for a specific workload by minimizing misprediction risk through a two-phase approach: a pre-training phase followed by risk-based adaptive training.
+\item We introduce a risk-based adaptive deep learning paradigm for breast cancer subtype prediction.
+This approach dynamically fine-tunes the base model to a specific target workload via a two-phase process: Traditional pre-training followed by targeted, risk-based adaptive training to minimize misprediction risk.